Old Latin: Corpus

 Old Latin authored works began in the 3rd century BC.
 These are complete or nearly complete works under their own name surviving as manuscripts copied from other manuscripts in whatever script was current at the time.
 There are also fragments of works quoted in other authors.

 Many texts placed by various methods (painting, engraving, embossing) on their original media survive just as they were except for the ravages of time.
 Some of these were copied from other inscriptions.
 No inscription can be older than the introduction of the Greek alphabet into Italy but none survive from that early date.
 The imprecision of archaeological dating makes it impossible to assign a year to any one inscription, but the earliest survivals are probably from the 6th century BC.
 Some texts, however, that survive as fragments in the works of classical authors, had to have been composed earlier than the republic, in the time of the monarchy.
 These are listed below.
-Note that some authors, especially in recent texts, refer to the oldest Latin documents (7th-5th c.
+Some authors, especially in recent texts, refer to the oldest Latin documents (7th–5th c.
 BCE) as Very Old Latin (VOL).